-Therefore, the limited data currently collected does not capture all the prognosis possibilities for declining graft function and may not accurately describe the type of rejection a patient is exhibiting.
+The limited data currently collected does not capture accurate information of all the prognostic possibilities for declining graft function and may not accurately describe the type of rejection a patient is exhibiting.
 Chronic lung allograft dysfunction (CLAD) is a broader, more contemporary definition of post-transplant lung dysfunction, encompassing both obstructive and restrictive chronic lung rejection.
-This proposal will modify the adult and pediatric lung and heart-lung TRFs to align with updated professional definitions.
+This proposal will modify the adult and pediatric lung and heart-lung TRFs to provide accurate longitudinal change in lung physiology after lung transplantation.
+This information can be utilized to evaluate CLAD in the US lung transplant population and will align with updated professional definitions.
 Refining the outcomes data the OPTN collects can better inform future policy.

 This proposal aligns with the OPTN strategic goal of improving transplant recipient outcomes by collecting more granular data on lung dysfunction to help inform future policies for improving lung transplant outcomes.
 In addition, it will more accurately characterize longitudinal change in lung function following transplantation.
-Finally, examining outcomes other than strictly survival (in particular, quality-of-life measures such as pulmonary function) will be important for patients and for program assessment.
+Finally, examining outcomes other than strictly survival (in particular, quality-of-life measures such as pulmonary function) will be important for patient and program assessment.